rancesol/rance/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: In case you need to know
 ---

-My name is Inigo Montoya.
+My name is Rance Matthew Solomon.
+If I were to describe myself in a nutshell: cramped.

+I am currently a PhD candidate in physics with specialty in theoretical cosmology, gravity, and high energy physics.
+I have background in
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family